telliott99/MyJava/part1/numbers.rst

     double d = i;

-which assigns the value of the integer ``i`` to the double ``d``, a floating point number.
+which assigns the value of the integer ``i`` to the double ``d``, a change from an integer to a floating point number.
 The compiler accepts this happily and "promotes" the value in the process.
 But going the other way:

 .. sourcecode:: java